dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}

-Now that the `ApplicationContext` injector factory is defined and the `registry` has been set on the `projector`, it is time to create the components that will use it.
-In the next section, we will create a non-visual widget called a `Container` that will allow state to be injected into the `WorkerForm` and `WorkerContainer` widgets.
+Now that the `ApplicationContext` injector factory is defined, and the `registry` gets set on the `projector`, it is time to create the components that will use it.
+In the next section, we will create a non-visual widget called a `Container` that will allow injecting state into the `WorkerForm` and `WorkerContainer` widgets.

 {% section %}